markchristiangeronimo/markchristiangeronimo/README.md

 <h1 align="center">Greetings! 👋 </h1>

 <h2 align="left"> About Me: </h2>
-<h3 align="left"> I am Mark Christan Geronimo.
+<p align="left"> I am Mark Christan Geronimo.
 An aspiring Full Stack Web Developer with a passion for learning and building.
 Currently on a journey to explore the vast world of web development and acquire the skills to create innovative and impactful web applications.
-Excited about the endless possibilities and challenges that lie ahead! </h3>
+Excited about the endless possibilities and challenges that lie ahead! </p>

 <h1 align="left">Education: </h1>
 <h3 align="left">Bachelor's of Science in Information Technology </h3>